bayesways/bayes-sem/README.md

 * Gibbs sampler in `1.
 Gibbs notebook`

-* Gibbs + Pseudomarginal in `2.1 Pseudomarginal` notebook.
+* Gibbs + Pseudomarginal in `2.
+Pseudomarginal` notebook.
 Here the sampling conditionals are the same as above except $p(z| y,\theta)$.
+We generate many z_i for each row and choose from a multinomial.
+Was initiated at the correct values.

 * Gibbs + Pseudomarginal in `2.2 Pseudomarginal` notebook.
 Here the sampling conditionals are the same as above except $p(\beta| y, \sigma)$.

 * SMC2 + Gibbs in `3.1 SMC2` notebook.
-The weights are calculated using the
-augmented likelihood, marginalizing over $Z$.
-The jittering MCMC is full Gibbs.

-* SMC2 + Gibbs in `3.2 SMC2` notebook.
 The weights are calculated using the marginal
 likelihood (not the augmented likelihood).
 The jittering MCMC is full Gibbs.
+For an alternative weight calculation using the augmented likelihood, marginalizing over $Z$ see `smc2_auglklh`.

+* HMC sampler in `4.
+HMC` where $z$ is sampled post-HMC using the eigenvector of $\beta \beta^T$

+## To Do

+* When sampling with the weights need to use real weights, not log weights.